ArthorH/Ubuntu-ZFS-Install-existing-pool/README.md

 # Credits

 Be shure to check out https://github.com/Sithuk/ubuntu-server-zfsbootmenu Sithuk's script!
+The core installation logic and ZFS+ZBM integration originates from that script.
 Without this script this project would have been impossible :)  ❤️

 # License